Best Practices to Collect Customer Feedback

 This survey is a generated piece of HTML code that you can distribute via email or chat.
 When a person clicks on one of the answers, it is recorded and a new tab with the rest of the survey opens in the browser.
 You can place there follow-up questions or just a ‘thank you’ message.
 Usually, people are more likely to respond to such survey that to traditional questionnaires – they see the question right in their inbox so they expect the survey to be short and they know its scope.

-Drawbacks: not all chats providers allow to add HTML to messages.
-One of those that allows: Intercom.
+Drawbacks: Not all chats providers allow to add HTML to messages.
+One of those that allow: Intercom.

 Learn more about Survicate in-message surveys.

-Applicability: in-depth research of customer satisfaction, buyer persona research.
+Applicability: In-depth research on customer satisfaction, buyer persona research.

 Drawbacks: Long, multi-question forms are usually unattractive to users so often you need to incentivize them to participate, you need some expertise to craft subject lines and email copy that people will respond to.

 Learn more about Survicate questionnaires.

 These are the five best ways to collect customer feedback.
 Which one you choose depends on you.
 All of them are created in such a way to fulfill specific needs and enrich information about your clients, product or employees.